PhiLhoSoft/Processing/libraries/P8gGraphicsSVG/README.txt

 Scalable Vector Graphics (SVG) http://www.w3.org/Graphics/SVG/

-This version of PGraphicsSVG uses Apache Batik 1.8pre compiled by myself (see below). http://xmlgraphics.apache.org/batik/
+This version of P8gGraphicsSVG uses Apache Batik 1.8pre compiled by myself (see below). http://xmlgraphics.apache.org/batik/

 It is to be used with Processing 1.5+